-Thursday 16 May 2019 | 11:15-12:30
+Thursday 16 May 2019 | 11:15-12:30 | room: Eiffel 1

-To address environmental challenges, energy security, and to pursue inclusive and sustainable development, leaders are looking to transition economies towards renewable energies.
-Access to affordable and reliable energy and water services provided by sustainable hydropower can bring economic, social and environmental dividends.
-Despite being a mature technology, exhibiting one of the lowest electricity generation prices of all technologies, the hydropower potential in most developing countries remains largely untapped.
+To address environmental challenges, energy security, and to pursue inclusive and sustainable development, leaders are strategising ways to transition economies towards renewable energies.
+Access to affordable and reliable energy and water services provided by sustainable hydropower can bring economic, social and environmental dividends, and contribute to achieving the sustainable development goals, especially SDG 6 (Sustainable water for all) and SDG 7 (Sustainable energy for all).

 Hydropower is a mature technology, which can easily be designed, operated and maintained.
 Despite exhibiting one of the lowest electricity generation prices of all technologies, hydropower potential in many developing countries remains largely untapped.
 Small-scale power systems involving hydropower remain site specific, i.e. each development has to be designed for the specific characteristics of the chosen site.
 Small-scale hydropower systems represent a significant resource that can provide significant multi-dimensional benefits to underserved areas.

 This session aims to take stock of the opportunities and challenges facing small-scale deployment around the world.
 It will explore how to remove barriers and to highlight benefits of smaller-scale hydropower systems, especially to small, and perhaps under developed grids, with a particular focus on the solutions and partnerships that could lead to increasing sustainable and high-impact hydropower development.